J9ck/JackAndDavidSoftwareEngineering/README.md

 1. In NetBeans: Right-click project → Clean and Build
 2. JAR file will be in `dist/LicenseManagerGUI.jar`
-3. Distribute with MySQL Connector JAR included in classpath
+3. Distribute with PostgreSQL Connector JAR included in classpath

 ---